emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 --- abstract

-This document delineates the requirements for standards specifications in Energy Efficiency Management, extending the foundational work of RFC6988 and incorporating recent insights from operator requirements and the GREEN BoF discussions.
-Eleven years after the publication of RFC6988, this document reassesses and updates the requirements to align with contemporary needs.

-The primary objectives of this draft, which are listed in the goals and scope with the creation of the GREEN WG charter, is focusing on two main targets:
-(1) collecting and updating requirements for the management of energy-efficient networks, and (2) defining use cases for managing energy-efficient networks.
+This document groups the use cases discussed since the GREEN BoF discussions.
+The primary objectives of this draft is to define use cases for managing energy-efficient networks.

-This draft merges the drafts [rfc6988bis-green] and [green-bof-reqs].

 Discussion Venues

-Source of this draft and an issue tracker can be found at https://github.com/emile22/draft-stephan-green-terms-ucs-and-reqs
+Source of this draft and an issue tracker can be found at https://github.com/emile22/draft-stephan-green-use-cases

 --- middle